-This method is used widely and can be used as early as the milk growth stage (R3).
-It’s risky to make estimates prior to R3 because stresses can affect kernel development and cause kernel abortion.3 This method is based on the assumption that grain yield can be estimated using the number of ears per acre, number of kernel rows per ear, number of kernels per row, and kernel weight.
+This widely-used method can be used as early as the milk growth stage (R3).2 Estimating the yield prior to R3 is risky because stresses can affect kernel development and cause kernel abortion.3 This method is based on the assumption that grain yield can be estimated using the number of ears per acre, number of kernel rows per ear, number of kernels per row, and kernel weight.
 The first three components can be measured from field samples, but kernel weight is unknown until physiological maturity (black layer) and must be represented by a calculated factor.
-The average value for kernel weight (90) is derived using 85,000 kernels per 56 pound bushel (Table 2, Page 2)1.
-Some agronomists think that a kernel weight of 80 to 85 is a more appropriate factor for current use because kernel size has increased since this formula was first developed many years ago.3
+The average value for kernel weight (90) is derived using 85,000 kernels per 56-pound bushel (Table 1).4 Some agronomists think that a kernel weight of 80 to 85 is a more appropriate factor for current use because kernel size has increased since this formula was first developed many years ago.3

 Step 1.
-At each sample site, measure 1/1000th of an acre (Table 1).
-Don’t sample nubbins, abnormal ears, aborted kernels or count dropped ears or ears on severely lodged plants.
-Count kernels where there are complete rings of kernels around the cob and avoid counting kernels on the extreme ends of the ear (Figure 1).1
+At each sample site, measure 1/1000th of an acre (Table 2).
+Do not sample abnormal ears, nubbins, or aborted kernels, and avoid dropped ears or ears on severely-lodged plants.
+Count kernels where there are complete rings of kernels around the cob, and avoid counting kernels on the extreme ends of the ear (Figure 1).1

 Step 2.
 Count the number of kernel rows per ear on every fifth ear and determine the average.

 Step 3.
 On the same fifth ears, count the number kernels per row and determine the average.